lcpulzone/whether_sweater/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was

 Whether, Sweater is a fictional back-end application built to plan road trips.
 This app will allow users to see the current weather as well as the forecasted weather at the destination.

 The front-end communicated with back-end through an API.

-The goal was to work in a service-oriented architecture to expose an API that satisfied the front-end team’s requirements.
+The goal of this project was to work in a service-oriented architecture to expose an API that satisfied the front-end team’s requirements.

-Here are some of the main learning goals
+### Main learning goals:
+- Expose an API that aggregates data from multiple external APIs
+- Expose an API that requires an authentication token
+- Expose an API for CRUD functionality
+- Determine completion criteria based on the needs of other developers
+- Research, select, and consume an API based on your needs as a developer

 ### Built With